 Anse Georgette has excellent snorkeling, but the current can become unexpectedly strong, and there’s no protection from offshore coral reefs.
-When the surf came up, our guides decided it was too dangerous to snorkel, so we sailed to a nearby beach.
+When the surf came up, our guides decided it was too dangerous, so we sailed to a nearby beach.
 I was eager to enjoy more snorkeling but soon experienced a taste of the Indian Ocean’s power.

-I joined the Spanish couple again, and we swam toward an offshore rock formation near the beach.
-Mesmerized by the surroundings, I didn’t notice the surf on the way there, but later got pounded hard near the beach.
+I joined the Spanish couple again, and we swam to an offshore rock formation near the beach.
+Mesmerized by the surroundings, I didn’t notice the strong surf on the way there, but later got pounded hard into the beach.
 Thankfully, I wasn’t near rocks or coral reefs.
 An older man had to be ferried back to the boat.
 I swam back with a swimsuit full of itchy sand – a small, humbling reminder of the sea’s all-encompassing power!